shiftleino/fifteen-puzzle-solver/documentation/weekly_reports/week1_report.md

 - What are the next steps?

-Approx. number of hours used: x
+Approx. number of hours used: 15h